Superconvergence of differential structure for finite element methods on perturbed surface meshes: Superconvergent gradient recovery on deviated surfaces

-Here, we generalize the idea of parametric polynomial preserving recovery proposed in \cite{DonGuo19} to have a general family of recovery methods in manifolds setting.
-More precisely, the algorithm framework generalizes the methods introduced in \cite{WeiChenHuang2010}, which ask for exact geometry-prior, to the case without exact geometry-prior.
-To do this, we rely on the intrinsic definition of gradient operator on manifolds.
+Here, we generalize the idea of parametric polynomial preserving recovery proposed in \cite{DonGuo20} to have a general family of recovery methods in surfaces setting.
+More precisely, the algorithmic framework generalizes the methods introduced in \cite{WeiChenHuang2010}, which ask for exact geometry-prior, to the case without exact geometry-prior.
+To do this, we use the intrinsic definition of gradient operator on surfaces.
 Given a local parametric patch, and $\f r:\Omega \to \manifold$ the parametrization function of this patch, define $\bar{u}:=u\circ \f r$.
 Then we have

-Here $( \partial \f r )^\dag$ is the pseudo-inverse of the Jacobian $\partial \f r$.
-For a small digest of differential operator on manifolds, we refer to the appendix of \cite{DonJueSchTak17} and also the background part in \cite{DonGuo19}.
-One may refer to the textbooks, e.g., \cite{doCarmo1992} for more comprehensive introduction on differential geometry.
-Inspired from \eqref{eq:local_gradient}, we try to recover the gradient on manifolds using a two-level strategy.
+Here $( \partial \f r )^\dag$ is the pseudo-inverse of $\partial \f r$ the Jacobian of the geometric mapping over $\Omega$.
+For a small digest of differential operator on surfaces, we refer to the appendix of \cite{DonJueSchTak17} and also the background part in \cite{DonGuo20}.
+One may refer to the textbooks, e.g., \cite{doCarmo1992,Lee12} for more comprehensive introduction on differential geometry.
+Inspired from \eqref{eq:local_gradient}, we try to recover the gradient on surfaces using a two-level strategy.
 That is to recover the Jacobian $\partial \f r$ and also $\nabla \bar{u}$ iso-parametrically on every local patch.
-We call the new methods as isoparametric gradient recovery schemes.
-They ask for neither the exact vertices nor the precise tangent spaces.
-In particular the PPPR method which was introduced in \cite{DonGuo19} can also be included into this framework.
+We call this family of methods the isoparametric gradient recovery schemes.
+We shall see that they ask for neither the exact vertices nor the precise tangent spaces.
+In particular the PPPR method which was introduced in \cite{DonGuo20} can also be included into this framework.

-Algorithm \ref{alg:isop_gradient} in fact describes a family of recovery methods.
-The generality should also cover higher dimensional problems, but for simplicity, we focus on $2$-dimensional case only.